 The CLI identified a number of measures that could be brought forward to assist the first group of Parties – those who lack the resources or institutional capacity to propose and implement legislative or regulatory instruments to implement the Ban Amendment.
 For the others, though, it was recognised that these countries would be unlikely to ratify the Amendment even if it should enter into force.

-It is important, if the Amendment is to enter into force in the foreseeable future to interpret the provisions of paragraph 5 of Article 17 of the Convention in a way that requires the minimum number of ratifications to this Amendment.
-Considering that the Parties to the Convention have the ultimate power to agree on the interpretation of the Convention, the CLI has proposed adopting a ‘fixed-time’ approach for amendments to the Convention to enter into force.
+Considering that the Parties to the Convention have the ultimate power to agree on the interpretation of the Convention, some of the members of the CLI has proposed adopting a ‘fixed-time’ approach for amendments to the Convention to enter into force.
 This approach would use the number of parties to the Convention at the time that the Amendment was adopted as the basis for entry into force.

 The CLI considered the consequences of entry into force of the Amendment.
 Regardless of whether the Amendment was in force or not, Annex VII countries that have ratified the Amendment can commit themselves to not export hazardous wastes to non-Annex VII countries – in fact many Annex VII countries that have already ratified the Amendment have also adopted legislation in line with the terms of the Ban.
 In the event Annex VII countries did not wish to ratify the Amendment, they would not be bound by it once it entered into force, provided they were a Party to the Convention prior to its entry into force.